 When submitting your manuscript, you may specify reviewers who are qualified to referee the work, who are not close colleagues and who would not have a conflict of interest.
 Suggestions regarding reviewers will be considered, however, the Editor has the final decision as to who to invite to review a particular article.

 Authors may be asked to revise articles as a result of the review process before the final decision about publication is made by the Editor.
 Revised articles are to be returned with a covering letter addressing each comment made by each reviewer..
 All co-authors should be cc’d when resubmitting revisions to indicate their agreement to the changes.

 Annual reports and quarterly reports are not subject to peer review.

 Articles are only accepted in electronic form, in Microsoft Word and Microsoft Excel.
-Graphics may be provided in a range of other formats (see section below on illustrations).
+Graphics may be provided in a range of other formats.
+In addition:

 - Abstracts should not exceed 250 words.
 Do not cite references in abstracts.

 - Structured abstracts are acceptable.

 - Avoid too many abbreviations.
 Use only accepted acronyms.
 Do not make up acronyms.

 Manuscripts should be submitted with a one or two sentence summary of the article.